UDST/geocanvasdocs/docs/_build/html/_sources/Overview.txt

 Overview
 ========

 GeoCanvas is a fast, 3D, spatial data visualization tool.

 In just a few steps, you can visualize attributes of anything that can be shown as shapes on a map, both in 2D and 3D.
 Built-in base map layers provide context and scale.
-You control what attributes are is used to color your geographic data, and how to turn that same information into 3D visualizations.
+You control what attributes are used to color your geographic data, and how to turn that same information into 3D visualizations.
 Once you've set up a visualization you like, you can capture it as an image in one click.

 Private Beta
 ------------